 The school health policy and information announcement

+1.)
+We undertake regular deep cleaning of both school campuses before any school reopening and will continue to do so for all areas of the school campuses on an ongoing regular basis during this time.

 2.)
-We undertook a deep clean of both school campuses before school reopening and will continue to do so for all areas of the school campuses on an ongoing regular basis during this time.

-3.)
-All students, parents teachers and staff will continue to be temperature checked upon entry to the school on both campuses with sanitizing gel distributed.
+All students, parents, teachers and staff will continue to be temperature checked upon entry to the school on both campuses with sanitizing gel distributed.
 This procedure will continue for the foreseeable future.

 4.)
 We will continue to closely monitor the temperatures and health of all the boarding community by doing regular temperature checks, as well as the day students arrive at school.

 5.)
 In addition, we use lateral flow COVID-19 testing kits for our boarding students and staff on a regular basis when they are on site in the boarding houses.

 Frequently Asked Questions (FAQs)

 What measures has the school taken to protect my child against COVID-19?

 Can I request that my child does not participate in school activities?

 Is it safe for my child to use the swimming pool?

 Is it mandatory to wear masks during this time?